I get a ton of of email.

 As marketers, we get only a few seconds before our prospects have reacted to our message, or image, or offer.
 They follow their instincts no matter how much time we spend trying to persuade them with hard sell, data dumps, or our traditional secret weapon, repetition.
 Repetition works, but only where “NO” has not taken root.

-Apply a little Clickuty vs. Clunkety testing to your own marketing, at any stage, to better identify strengths and weaknesses in message, perceived value, and more.
+Apply a little Clickity vs. Clunkety testing to your own marketing, at any stage, to better identify strengths and weaknesses in message, perceived value, and more.

 The Customer is Always Right